 If your website has been operating and processing orders before, there will be a couple of more points to take care of for your technical team:

-• They should prepare all the data for migration well in advance and plan out the migration process.
+- They should prepare all the data for migration well in advance and plan out the migration process.

-• For the time of going live there should be put up a temporary holding page on the old site.
+- For the time of going live there should be put up a temporary holding page on the old site.

-• To reduce the risk of any problems, the go-live process needs to happen smoothly, with domain changes within a DNS to get the new site live and the old one down.
+- To reduce the risk of any problems, the go-live process needs to happen smoothly, with domain changes within a DNS to get the new site live and the old one down.
 This should happen at a moment when the users do not use your website and orders are quiet, or ideally, there are no orders at all.

-Marketing, SEO and UX
+Marketing Strategy, SEO and UX

-• Does your site have satisfactory loading performance?
+- Does your site have satisfactory loading performance?
 It is one of the crucial factors influencing a website’s ranking, as officially confirmed by Google reports.
 A website experiencing difficulties in loading can also be highly frustrating for users.
 Research suggests that users typically won’t wait for more than 3 seconds. – You can check your loading performance on this site.

-• Are you using accurate metadata, meta tags, structured data, and alt texts?
+- Are you using accurate metadata, meta tags, structured data, and alt texts?
 You want your site to be easily read by bots, making it more prominent in the SERPs and enhancing the overall UX, thus making the search more informative and engaging.

-• Is there a sitemap of your store available and generated correctly?
+- Is there a sitemap of your store available and generated correctly?
 It helps search engines find, understand, and index it.

-• Is Google Analytics or an alternative analytics tool set up properly?
+- Is Google Analytics or an alternative analytics tool set up properly?

-• Check the configurations of any other marketing and mailing tools you intend to use, such as Google Search Console, Google Ads, Google Merchant Center, or Mailchimp.
-Ensure that these tools are properly set up to maximize their effectiveness in promoting and communicating with your audience.
+Assessing and tracking the activities of customer behavior on your website is essential.
+Once your website is live, you won’t have the opportunity to recover past data if GA has not been set up. - Check the configurations of any other marketing channels and mailing tools you intend to use, such as Google Search Console, Google Ads, Google Merchant Center, or Mailchimp.
+Ensure that these marketing tools are properly set up to maximize their effectiveness in promoting and communicating with your online shoppers.

-• If any advertising campaigns are active, temporarily pause them during the transition.
+- If any advertising campaigns are active, temporarily pause them during the transition.
 This helps prevent discrepancies in data and ensures accurate tracking.

 The checkpoints listed above definitely don’t exhaust the topic.
 Depending on the size of your business and the sector your custom eCommerce website will operate in, the list could become significantly more abundant.
 For some more inspirational questions to ask before going live, you might want to read this article on our blog.
 No matter how many articles you read though, you will need to arm yourself with attentiveness and remember to reach out to your partner in case of any doubts.